-We have already created the complete guide for using Rufus to create bootable USB media.
-Interestingly, RUFUS only supports Windows and Mac.
+We have already given the complete guide for using Rufus to create bootable USB media.
+Interestingly, the RUFUS only supports Windows and Mac.
 So if you are using Linux distributions, RUFUS is not the way to go.
 But fear not.
 Like almost every other task, popular Linux distros such as Ubuntu have never failed to meet the user demands; the same is when you need to convert ISO to bootable USB Media in Ubuntu or Linux Mint.

 Ubuntu and many major Linux distributions come preloaded with a set of essential utility tools.
 This includes Startup Disk Creator, which helps to create bootable USB Linux media.
 Different bootable Live USB creator applications can be installed in Ubuntu.
 In this article, let’s look at making a bootable USB drive in Ubuntu using different apps.
 So, let’s get started.

 - 1. Create Bootable USB Media in Ubuntu Using Startup Disk Creator

 - 2. Create Bootable USB Media Using Unetbootin

 - 3. Convert ISO to USB in Ubuntu Using ddrescue

 - 4. Create Bootable USB Using Etcher On Ubuntu

 - 5. Create A Bootable USB Using Popsicle (Linux Only)

 - Bootable USB Media from ISO in Ubuntu Linux